For people who rely on their bicycle--even the two aluminum parts are cast from scrap so anyone can repair it or make it themselves. Read more

 Our heartfelt gratitude.
 Thank you!Estimated delivery:

-Plus one collectible Bike Shift Lever from the first production run.Estimated delivery:Add $15 USD to ship outside the US
+Plus one collectible Bike Shift Lever from the first production run.Estimated delivery:Ships anywhere in the world

 - (34 days)